muggy8/improbable/from-me-to-me/RQh4AQQW.md

 Achieving objective 1 would mean than later on, Phanna would likely follow Mikay into the elven territory later and that would mean an easy time dealing with him.

-The second objective is just to sweeten the deal and hopefully reduce how much time spent waiting and gatherng information the party would have to do before stricking.
+The second objective is just to sweeten the deal and hopefully reduce how much time spent will be spent waiting and gathering information.

 To that end, both objectives were completed perfectly.

-Phanna even walked past Amanda today, and in that brief meeting, Amanda noticed something: Phanna's stomach was slightly bulging in the same way her mother's was in the early days of pregnency.
+Phanna even walked past Amanda today, and in that brief meeting, Amanda noticed something: Phanna's stomach was slightly bulging in the same way her mother's was in the early days of pregnancy.

 This struck Amanda as strangely odd but everything makes sense if what it suggested was true.

 Phanna wasn't male at all, instead, Phanna was a female and a reproductive one at that.

-That would make Phanna a Queen which would meand she's trying to set up her nest around Mountainpass.
+That would make Phanna a Queen which would mean she's trying to set up her nest around Mountainpass.

 Being a Queen, she must have somehow gained the support of Mikay and is using him for protection in these early days of her colony in order to get a firm foothold.

 Even the time of year made sense.

-The first generation of children for an elven Queen trying to establish a colony is to produce males to tend to future offsprings.
+The first generation of children for an elven Queen trying to establish a colony is to produce males to tend to future offspring.

 Considering it is now close to the end of summer, producing the first generation now would mean that by late winter, the first generation of females would be born and by early next summer, the foundations of the colony would be built.

-Afterall, summer and autumn are the best seasons to strengthen the colony while winter is best spent prepairing for the following years.
+After all, summer and autumn are the best seasons to strengthen the colony while winter is best spent preparing for the following years.

 knowing all of this, it would make sense why Phanna doesn't want us to target her.

 Phanna needs time to grow her own colony, which means now's the perfect time to defeat a rival before they get a foothold.

-At first, this was just to satisfy the party's anger but now, it's gotten much more than just that.
+At first, this was just to satisfy the party's anger but now, it's becoming much more than just that.

 ## <center>...<center>